dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/govern/model-versions.md

 ## When should you version a model?

 By enforcing a model's contract, dbt can help you catch unintended changes to column names and data types that could cause a big headache for downstream queriers.
-These changes, when made intentionally, would require a new model version.
-But many changes are not breaking, and don't require a new version—such as adding a new column, or fixing a bug in an existing column's calculation.
+If you're making these changes intentionally, you should create a new model version.
+If you're making a non-breaking change, you don't need a new version—such as adding a new column, or fixing a bug in an existing column's calculation.

 Of course, it's possible to change a model's definition in other ways—recalculating a column in a way that doesn't change its name, data type, or enforceable characteristics—but would substantially change the results seen by downstream queriers.